gulam101/Python-Calculator/README.md

 # Python-Calculator

+## I created a calculator using Python in college - Python 2.7 IDE

 ### Description:

 This was a project I designed in college.
 I had to put everything I learnt with Python and create a project that would do something.
 My choice of project was a calculator that allowed the user to pick any option and simply do their calculations.